bdombro/chrome-bulk-screenshot/README.md

 ## Contributing

-Open up a pull request or email me
+Open up a pull request or email me (see package.json for email)

 ## Related